josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 - similar media frames;
 - or transferable forms of solidarity.

-It must not erase historical specificity or use one population’s suffering merely as a metaphor for another.
+It must not erase historical specificity, collapse distinct populations into one another, or use Palestinian suffering merely as a metaphor for somebody else’s political development.

 ### Solidarity Is Not Uniformity

 A durable movement will contain disagreement.

-Participants may differ over:

-- political settlements;
-- Zionism;
-- nationalism;
-- religion;
-- armed resistance;
-- sanctions;
-- electoral strategy;
-- protest tactics;
-- language;
-- and relations with existing institutions.
+Participants may differ over political settlements, Zionism, nationalism, religion, armed resistance, sanctions, electoral strategy, protest tactics, language, and relationships with existing institutions.

-The presence of disagreement does not mean the movement has no coherent centre.
+The presence of disagreement does not automatically mean the movement has no coherent centre.

+Nor should analysts invent a centre by selecting one organiser, slogan, speaker, or social-media post and treating it as representative of everyone present.

+A minimum shared centre should be established through evidence.

+That requires distinguishing among:

+- what participants explicitly say they share;
+- what organisers formally declare;
+- what recurring demands demonstrate;
+- what can reasonably be inferred from collective action;
+- and what outside institutions merely attribute to the movement.

+The shared centre may be narrower than any complete political programme.

-That centre may be a narrower refusal to accept continued mass harm, dispossession, impunity, or political abandonment.
+It may consist of a refusal to accept continued mass harm, dispossession, impunity, or political abandonment.

-### Repression Can Grow The Root System
+### Repression Can Redistribute Political Meaning

-Restrictions may reduce visibility in one place while producing new activity elsewhere.
+Restrictions may reduce visibility in one place while producing political activity elsewhere.

 A campus encampment may become: